Social Media Best Practices During a Crisis

 LOGIN

-Use government-approved mobile devices to update social presences quickly.
+Use government-approved mobile devices to update social presences, quickly.

 RESPOND

 Answer questions as often as practicable.
-Avoid just posting information on a social media presence; that is what command websites are for.
+Avoid only posting information on a social media presence; that is what command websites are for.
 Instead, be prepared to have people ask questions and respond as quickly as possible through the most appropriate means of communication.

 For repeat questions, consider creating a page on the official website for Q&A related to the crisis.